 Fusion Power: From Toroidal Pinch to Tokamak

-This article covers the concept of nuclear fusion, its background as a promising next-generation power source, the technical goals that need to be achieved for the commercialization of fusion power, and the evolution of fusion power technology from toroidal pinch to ITER in broad strokes.
-This essay was written for a high school science club activity when I was in 11th grade.
-It should be noted that the content description may be insufficient or partially inaccurate in some parts, but it has been uploaded as it was originally written at the time for archiving purposes.
+This post covers the concept of nuclear fusion, its background as a promising next-generation power source, the technical goals for commercializing fusion power, and the evolution of fusion power technology from toroidal pinch to ITER.
+The author notes that this essay was originally written for a high school science club activity when they were in their second year of high school.
+Unlike other posts, it is written in a colloquial style, but has been uploaded in its original form for archival purposes.

 What is Nuclear Fusion?

-Nuclear fusion refers to the reaction where two atomic nuclei collide and transform into a single heavier nucleus.
-Fundamentally, atomic nuclei have a positive charge due to the protons inside, so when two nuclei approach each other, they repel each other due to electrical repulsion.
-However, if the nuclei are heated to extremely high temperatures, their kinetic energy can overcome the electrical repulsion, allowing the two nuclei to collide.
-Once the two nuclei approach sufficiently close, the strong nuclear force takes effect, causing them to combine into a single nucleus.
+Nuclear fusion refers to the reaction where two atomic nuclei collide and merge to form a single heavier nucleus.
+Fundamentally, atomic nuclei have a positive charge due to the protons inside, so when two nuclei approach each other, they repel due to electrostatic repulsion.
+However, if the nuclei are heated to extremely high temperatures, their kinetic energy can overcome the electrical repulsion, allowing the nuclei to collide.
+Once the nuclei are close enough, the strong nuclear force takes over, binding them into a single nucleus.

-In the late 1920s, when it became known that the energy source of stars was nuclear fusion and it could be physically explained, discussions began on whether nuclear fusion could be used for the benefit of humanity.
-Not long after the end of World War II, the idea of controlling and utilizing fusion energy was seriously considered, and research began at the University of Liverpool, Oxford University, and the University of London in the UK.
+In the late 1920s, when it was discovered that nuclear fusion was the energy source of stars and it became possible to physically explain fusion, discussions began on whether fusion could be used for human benefit.
+Shortly after World War II, the idea of controlling and utilizing fusion energy was seriously considered, and research began at universities in the UK such as the University of Liverpool, Oxford University, and the University of London.

 Break-even Point and Ignition Condition